-Not far from here the 450-room The Heritage Hotel Manila, once a sprightly smart option, popular with business travellers, and deemed to be conveniently equidistant from the airport, the bay area and Makati, has evolved into a hellhole in the middle of nowhere.
+Not far from here the 450-room The Heritage Hotel Manila, once a sprightly smart option, popular with business travellers, and deemed to be conveniently equidistant from the airport, the bay area and Makati, has evolved into a non-entity in the middle of nowhere.
 The only view you’ll get from here is of traffic and belching jeepneys.
 At night, the girlie bars take over across the road with loud karaoke music and blaring disco.

 The minimal security at the door is perhaps fortuitous for the ladies working late shifts at the dance clubs nearby.
 Internet is available at a small charge per day.
 Facilities include a pool and fitness centre.
 The refurbished Millennium Club rooms offer a better sanctuary with views of Manila Bay and the city.
 There is a small casino too.
 Millennium Hotels and Resorts who operate this establishment have many excellent hotels in their stable.
 Heritage, unfortunately, is not one of these.
 An advantage of sorts to this location is its proximity to the Mall of Asia, one of the biggest anywhere.
 Shop till you drop.

-Casino hotels, airport area
+Casino hotels Entertainment City, airport area

 Japanese-style Nobu's umbrella display at the lobby/ photo: Vijay Verghese

 Right across from Terminal 3 in Newport City (Pasay) is Resorts World Manila (tel: [63-2] 908-8833), an integrated entertainment, gaming, and casino hotels complex.
 There’s also a Games Zoo, equipped with arcade games sure to tucker out the kiddies, a 3D theatre, Broadway-style musicals and several halls of high-end shopping.
 Its accommodations include the luxury Maxims Hotel, Marriott Hotel Manila, and the Remington.
 Some of these - but not Marriott - have their snout right in the new elevated skyway snaking out from the airport, so be careful with expected views.